headline-design/pipeline/README.md

 # Pipeline Algorand Connector
-A work-in-progress JavaScript class to streamline the process of using MyAlgo Connect to sign and send transactions to the Algorand network.
+A work-in-progress JavaScript class to streamline the process of using MyAlgo Connect, WalletConnect and AlgoSigner to sign and send transactions to the Algorand network.
 ## Usage

 ### Running the included example